Tove Alexandersson: Ski orienteering

 She won a gold medal in the sprint distance at the 2011 World Ski Orienteering Championships in Sweden.
-In 2015, she once again won the women's World Ski Orienteering Championships sprint distance event.
+In 2015, she once again won the women's World Ski Orienteering Championships (WSOC) sprint distance event.
 Alexandersson is one of the few orienteers who participates in both ski orienteering and the more popular foot orienteering.
 Alexandersson has been dominant in ski orienteering in recent years; at the championships in Russia in 2017 she won three gold medals.
-In December 2018, Alexandersson became the first athlete to be ranked #1 in three separate disciplines by the International Orienteering Federation (Ski-O, Foot-O Middle and Long and Foot-O Sprint).
+In December 2018, Alexandersson became the first athlete to be ranked #1 in three separate disciplines by the International Orienteering Federation (SkiO, FootO Sprint, and FootO Middle and Long).